 The Organization has established a 403(b) retirement plan (the Plan).
 Employees who work 20 or more hours a week and have attained age 18 are eligible to participate in the Plan.
 Employees may make contributions to the Plan up to the maximum amount allowed by the IRS.
-The Organization provides a matching contribution of 100% of participant contributions, up to 3% of annual salary as of June 30, 2023.
+The Organization provides a matching contribution of 100% of participant contributions, up to 3% of annual salary as of June 30 at the end of each fiscal year.
 All contributions to the Plan are 100% vested immediately.
-The Organization recorded employer match expenses of \$41,304 and \$38,399 for the years ended June 30, 2023 and 2022, respectively.
+The Organization recorded employer match expenses of \$56,458 and \$41,304 for the years ended June 30, 2024 and 2023, respectively.